kihaller/memory-card-game/README.md

 I used DOM manipulation with vanilla JavaScript to alter the HTML.
 I styled the game using Sass.

-* The game is shuffled each time the window is refrshed
+* The game is shuffled each time the window is refreshed
 * The player can see a counter showing the number of tries
 * A pop-up window shows up once the player wins the game. the player can also reset the game and play again